ncatlab/nlab-content/pages/4/5/3/0/354/content.md

   \,.
 $$

 All we can say for sure is that _at least_ one such 2-cell exists, and that the 2-cells themselves may be composed in some way.
-This is precisely what the horn-filler conditions in a Kan complex encode.
+This is precisely what the horn filler conditions in a Kan complex encode.

-We have already seen in low dimension how the existence of composites in an $\omega$-category is reflected in the fact that in a Kan-complex certain 2-simplices exist, and how the non-uniqueness of these 2-simplices reflects the existence of nontrivial 2-morphisms.
+We have already seen in low dimension how the existence of composites in an $\omega$-category is reflected by the fact that, in a Kan-complex, certain 2-simplices exist, and how the non-uniqueness of these 2-simplices reflects the existence of nontrivial 2-morphisms.

-To see in a similar fashion that the Kan condition ensures the existence of _inverses_ consider an _outer horn_ in $C$, a diagram of 1-cells of the form
+To see in a similar fashion that the Kan condition ensures the existence of _inverses_, consider an _outer horn_ in $C$, a diagram of 1-cells of the form

 $$
   \array{